10. In Love With Spring: My Novel Online

 “Well trust me, without insurance it would be more.”

 But during the night she lay awake, hating the silence.
-No words could describe the terrifying loneliness felt while the rest of the family slept, even Jules who was in Allie’s bed just a few feet away.
-Lisbeth, unwilling to wake her, spent hours anticipating her death; trying to comprehend what it would be like when it came.
+No words could describe the terrifying loneliness she felt while the rest of the family slept, even Jules who was in Allie’s bed just a few feet away.
+She mostly passed those hours anticipating death; trying to comprehend what it would be like when it came.
 Would she be alone, or surrounded by her family?
 In the hospital or at home?
-Would she struggle for breath, or die like they did in the movies—eyes shutting gently, head nodding to the side just the slightest bit.
+Would she struggle for breath, or die like they did in the movies—eyes shutting gently, head nodding to the side just the slightest bit?

-Dad’s most recent visit… the alarm in his eyes… the way he extended his visit from one week to two, to indefinitely… she knew that he knew she was going to die.
+Dad’s most recent visit…the alarm in his eyes…the way he extended his visit from one week to two, to “whenever”…she knew that he knew she was going to die.
 That scared her more than anything.

 What would it be like, to no longer exist?
-At least she wouldn’t know she no longer existed; so no longer existing maybe wouldn’t be that bad.
 She pictured her soul—her fears and happy memories and all the facts she learned at school—dissipating; a miniscule puff of smoke in an enormous, unforgiving universe.
-And it wasn’t so much horrible as it was… annoying.
+And it wasn’t so much horrible as it was…annoying.
 I wasted my whole life being afraid, and now it’s going to be over and I didn’t enjoy it at all!

 It was by no means the first time she’d been mad at herself.
 But with all those hours to do nothing but think and think, she was starting to realize that being mad wasn’t enough.
 She had to do something.
-So one night she decided that if she lived, she would get over her shyness.
-She’d stop being so nervous, she wouldn’t worry about dumb things, she’d stay up late, she’d go out in the rain without a coat, I’ll chew gum in class and have to go to the principal’s office…I’ll do everything, if You let me live.
+So one night made a deal with God: If You let me live, I’ll get over my shyness.
+I’ll stop being so nervous, I’ll stop worrying about dumb things.
+I’ll stay up late, I’ll go out in the rain without a coat, I’ll chew gum in class and have to go to the principal’s office…I’ll do everything, if You let me live.

 Jules was ill suited to playing the role of the helpless bystander.
 After a few weeks of trying to deal privately with her fury and despair, she went to the library to research cancer.
 But she wasn’t looking at medical texts—she was reading about the power of the mind to cure the body.
 She learned how the immune system is aided by a positive attitude, how being cheerful can be responsible for actual physiological changes in the body by releasing chemicals that block pain and promote healing by reducing inflammation.
-And the results of studies done on the survival rate of patients who meditated regularly were very encouraging.
-She began bringing books home, and each night she and Lisbeth would discuss the them.
+And the results of studies done on the survival rate of patients who meditated regularly were encouraging.
+She began bringing books home, and each night she and Lisbeth would discuss them.
 Jules told her to insist on beating the cancer; to kick it out.
 “Plus don’t forget,” she must have said it a dozen times, “the chemo is definitely doing its job.
 Dr. Kenney said your numbers are going in the right direction, and that this kind of leukemia has a high survival rate.”

 Allie, who was sleeping in the bed vacated by Jules, would hear their voices and think, I should sit with Lisbeth too.
 But then she’d fall asleep.
 In the morning she’d dress quietly, blow Lisbeth a kiss from the doorway, and before she knew it, she’d be laughing with her friends at school; joking about boys, making fun of the teachers, or losing herself happily in her drawing.
 It was only when she came home and saw the listless faces of the rest of the family that she remembered that she was supposed to be sad too.